darasus/ai-blog/content/the-best-healthy-lunch-ideas-for-work-or-school.md

 createdAt: 2022-07-07T06:05:42.038Z
 updatedAt: 2022-07-16T16:21:35.508Z
 category: health
+summary: There are lots of easy ways to make your food more exciting without adding too many calories or fat.
+By adding just a few simple ingredients and condiments, you can transform just about any sandwich or salad into something that is both delicious and nutritious.
+Don’t go hungry!
+Watch out for mayo and creamy dressings that can make your lunch less healthy.
+Brighten up your sandwich with crunchy toppings and add some greens to your meal.
+Avoid high-fat ingredients, like fried foods and cheese.
 ---

 ## The best part?
 You can make a healthy lunch in only five minutes.